 this means that you can separately tune these parameters and tailor the security bound to your use case, threat model and hardware specifications.

-On top of this, Argon2 is particularly resistant to ranking tradeoff attacks making it much more difficult to cheaply optimise on FPGAs: even though recent FPGAs have embedded RAM blocks, memory bandwidth is still a constrain and in order to reduce the memory bandwidth requirements, the attacker must use more computational resources with Argon2.
+On top of this, Argon2 is particularly resistant to ranking tradeoff attacks making it much more difficult to cheaply optimise on FPGAs: even though recent FPGAs have embedded RAM blocks, memory bandwidth is still a constraint.

 The below is a quote/paraphrase from the Argon2 IETF Draft.